A Survey on Self-play Methods in Reinforcement Learning

 \subsubsection{PSRO Variants}

-The traditional PSRO algorithm has been the subject of numerous extensions in recent research.
-Some studies focus on making PSRO more computationally tractable in different scenarios or achieving fast convergence.
-Through the establishment of a hierarchical structure of RL workers, Pipeline PSRO~\cite{mcaleer2020pipeline} achieves the parallelization of PSRO and simultaneously provides guarantees of convergence.
-Efficient PSRO~\cite{zhou2022efficient} introduces the unrestricted-restricted (URR) game to narrow down the selection of opponent policies, thereby obviating the need for meta-game simulations in traditional PSRO.
-And, similar to Pipeline PSRO, Efficient PSRO is equipped to solve URR in parallel.
-In addition, unlike traditional PSRO, which confines the integration of population strategies to the game's initial state, XDO~\cite{mcaleer2021xdo} allows this integration across all information states.
-It ensures a linear convergence to an approximate NE based on the number of information states, thereby enhancing its tractability in extensive-form games.
-ODO~\cite{dinh2021online} integrates the no-regret analysis of online learning with the Double Oracle approach to improve both the convergence rate to an NE and the average payoff.
+The traditional PSRO algorithm has inspired numerous extensions in recent research.
+Although the original PSRO aligns well with our proposed framework, its variants may fall outside its scope; however, they remain noteworthy and merit discussion.
+The first line of PSRO variants focuses on accelerating convergence.
+By establishing a hierarchical structure of RL workers, Pipeline PSRO~\citep{mcaleer2020pipeline} achieves the parallelization of PSRO and simultaneously provides guarantees of convergence.
+Efficient PSRO~\citep{zhou2022efficient} introduces the unrestricted-restricted (URR) game to narrow the selection of opponent policies, thereby preventing the need for meta-game simulations in traditional PSRO.
+Similar to Pipeline PSRO, Efficient PSRO is equipped to solve URR in parallel.
+In addition, unlike traditional PSRO, which confines the integration of population strategies to the game's initial state, Extensive-Form Double Oracle (XDO)~\citep{mcaleer2021xdo} allows this integration across all information states.
+It ensures a linear convergence to an approximate NE based on the number of information states, enhancing its tractability in extensive-form games.
+Online Double Oracle (ODO)~\citep{dinh2021online} integrates the no-regret analysis of online learning with DO to improve both the convergence rate to an NE and the average payoff.